Creamy smoothness experienced in every sweet and

 ...
 Making the Lemon Mousse Filling:

-.
-In a chilled, medium sized stainless steel bowl, whip the cream with an electric mixer.
+2. In a chilled, medium sized stainless steel bowl, whip the cream with an electric mixer.
 When a ribbon trail starts showing, it's almost ready.
 Careful not to over beat.
 Set this whipped cream temporarily aside in the refrigerator.

-.
-Clean the beating whisks and dry carefully.
+3. Clean the whisks and dry carefully.

-.
-In another medium size bowl, whip the egg whites until frothy.
+5. In another medium size bowl, whip the egg whites until frothy.
 Gradually add the sugar and beat until soft peaks have formed.
 Afterwards, the egg yolks can be added one at the time.
-Beat well between each yolk..
-Meanwhile, squeeze the lemon and set aside.
-Separate the eggs and set aside the yolks in a tiny bowl.
+Beat well between each yolk.

 .
 Take out the chilled whipped cream and with a spatula fold it into the yellow sweet mix until there are minimal streaks showing.
 Now, add the lemon juice and blend well.